fuzzygroup/wayfarer/howto/CONFIGURATION.md

 __NOTE:__ Has no effect when using Selenium.

+--

 ### `selenium_argv`
 * Default: `[:firefox]`
 * Recognized values: [See documentation]()

 Argument vector for instantiating Selenium drivers.
+See [Using Selenium](SELENIUM.md).

+--

 ### `window_size`
 * Default: `[1024, 768]`